paulranum11/SPLiT-Seq_demultiplexing/README.md

 `bash splitseqdemultiplex.sh -n 4 -e 1 -m 10 -1 Round1_barcodes_new3.txt -2 Round2_barcodes_new3.txt -3 Round3_barcodes_new3.txt -f SRR6750041_1_smalltest.fastq -r SRR6750041_2_smalltest.fastq -o results`

 # Benchmarking
-Updated: Dec-27-2018
+Updated: Jan_01_2019

-Benchmarking was performed on a previously published, ~16Gb (77,621,181 read) fastq dataset found here https://www.ebi.ac.uk/ena/data/view/SRR6750041. `splitseqdemultiplex.sh` was run on six cores of a linux (CentOS) system.
+Benchmarking was performed on a previously published, ~17Gb (77,621,181 read) fastq dataset found here https://www.ebi.ac.uk/ena/data/view/SRR6750041. `splitseqdemultiplex.sh` was run on four cores of a linux (CentOS) system using `-t 8000`.
 A maximum of one error was permitted at each barcode position and cells containing fewer than 10 reads were discarded.

-STEP1 (Demultiplexing): Time elapsed = 10hrs 52min 25sec
+STEP1 (Demultiplexing): Time elapsed = 3hrs 49min 09sec

-STEP2 (Matepair Finding): Time elapsed = 1day 12hrs 32min 07sec
+STEP2 (Matepair Finding): Time elapsed = 1hrs 50min 32sec

-STEP3 (UMI Extraction): Time elapsed = 3hrs 58min 37sec
+STEP3 (UMI Extraction): Time elapsed = 4hrs 52min 14sec

-Total: Time elapsed = 2days 3hrs 58min 37sec

-NOTE: Speed is substantially faster on smaller input files
+NOTE: Speed is dependant on the size of the input files, the amount of memory allocated using `-t`, and the number of cores used.

 # Benchmarking Output
 - 12,670 .fastq files (cells) were generated as output